2900xt/neo-OS/README.md

 #### Prerequisites

-libmpfr
+- libmpfr
-libgmp
+- libgmp
-libmpc
+- libmpc
-texinfos

-Make note of the prerequisites.
-If you don't have an c++ cross compiler at "/usr/local/x86_64elfgcc/bin/x86_64-elf-g++", you can build the toolchain with "./toolchain.sh"
+- texinfo

+### To build and test in QEMU

 1. clone this repo
-2. run "make all".

-### To build and test in QEMU
+2. build the toolchain with "./toolchain.sh"
-type "make run"
+2. execute "make run"